I have been at the house hunting gig for over a month now and I have learned

 to inflate my head

-.
+further.
 I am not especially smart or good with money, I just happen to be

 easily amused which means most of my money ends up getting saved.
 It is real